go101/golds/README.md

 Go SDK 1.14.3 is used in the analyzations.

-Before running the `gold ./...` command, the `go build ./...` command is run to ensure that all involved modules/packages are fetched to local machine and cgo tools (if needed) have been installed.
+Before running the `gold ./...` command, the `go build ./...` command is run to ensure that all involved modules/packages are fetched to local machine and verify cgo tools (if needed) have been installed.

 | Project  | Package Count | Analyzation Time | Final Used Memory | Notes |
 | ------------- | ------------- | ------------- | ------------- | ------------- |